ZTG Web Element

 How It Works

-Your App (your-app.com) Layr8 (js.ztg.layr8.cloud)+----------------------------+ +-----------------------------+| | | || <SecretField /> | iframe| <input type="password"> || +----------------------+ | ----> | || | ******************** | | | Secret stays here || +----------------------+ | | || | | || ztg.tokenize(token) | | Encrypts & stores secret || --------------------------|------>| || | | || Promise<{ tokenId }> | | Returns reference only || <-------------------------|-------| |+----------------------------+ +-----------------------------+- Your backend requests a session token from Layr8
+Your App (your-app.com) Layr8 (js.ztg.layr8.cloud)+----------------------------+ +-----------------------------+| | | || <SecretField /> | iframe| <input type="password"> || +----------------------+ | ----> | || | ******************** | | | Secret stays here || +----------------------+ | | || | | || ztg.tokenize(getSession) | | Encrypts & stores secret || --------------------------|------>| || | | || Promise<{ tokenId }> | | Returns reference only || <-------------------------|-------| |+----------------------------+ +-----------------------------+- Your frontend renders a

 SecretField— a secure input hosted by Layr8 - The user types their API key